vatatav/roo_code_LLM_universe-python_workspace/documentation/llm_interaction_rules.md

 1.  **Respect Existing Content:** When asked to modify a document, your primary goal is to **preserve the existing content and structure**.
 Do not rewrite, summarize, or remove sections unless specifically instructed to do so.
 2.  **Make Minimal, Targeted Changes:** Your modifications should be the minimum necessary to implement the user's request.
 Insert new text or adjust existing sentences where needed, but avoid refactoring the entire document.
+3.  **Ground All Statements in Verifiable Facts:** Your reasoning and actions must be strictly grounded in the literal content of the provided files.
+    * **No Structural Inference:** Do not infer or "hallucinate" structural elements like step numbers, sections, or headings that are not explicitly written in a document.
+    * **Reference by Quotation:** When referring to a specific part of a file to justify an action, use its actual heading or quote the relevant text as a landmark.
+For example, state "After the section titled 'Finalize the Session'..." instead of "In Step 4...".
-3.  **Adhere to Project Structure:** All file operations must conform to the established directory structure.
+4.  **Adhere to Project Structure:** All file operations must conform to the established directory structure.
 Do not create non-standard folders like `History` or `old`.
+Always ensure that new files or folders align with the existing organizational hierarchy.

 ## III.
 Coding and Development Rules